illutic/skill_finder/README.md

     npm install
 ```

-3. Run your local database server
+3. Run your local database server.

-4. Create a PostgreSQL database for the project
+4. Create a PostgreSQL database for the project:

 ```zsh
     psql